About: False protections that create more pain

 – Henry Ford

-The mask is the outer layer of our being, and it uses blame, victimhood and judgment to deflect everything away from the self while crying a false pain that says, “Don’t do this to me, life!”
-The real pain is our blindness that keeps us alienated from our own self.
+The mask is an ideal version of ourselves, an "idealized self-image", and it is the outer layer of our being.
+It uses blame, victimhood and judgment to deflect everything away from the self.
+Meanwhile, it cries a false pain that says, "Don't do this to me, life!"

-The Pathwork Guide sometimes refers to the mask as a “superimposed conscience.”
+The Guide sometimes refers to the mask as a "superimposed conscience."
 This is because the trickster Lower Self takes a Higher Self quality and distorts it, incorporating it into the mask.
-So it may have a quality of “goodness” or “rightness,” but it also always has a quality of fakeness.

 Creation of a Mask